 Left-to-right flow showing documents transforming into tokens flowing into a shared radix tree trunk

-Hash tables can’t do this. vLLM uses block-level hashing (16-token blocks), which means you need exact block alignment.
+Hash tables can’t do this.
+Earlier approaches like vLLM’s block-level hashing (16-token blocks) require exact block alignment.
 SGLang’s token-level radix tree catches sharing opportunities that block hashing misses.

 I saw this firsthand.
 Running SGLang with multiple concurrent requests, all sharing common prompts.
 The throughput jumped.
 GPU memory usage dropped.
 The radix tree was doing the heavy lifting.
 The RadixAttention paper has the benchmarks.